codejay12/codejay12/README.md

 ## 🚀 About Me

-I'm a Data & Applied Scientist with 2.5+ years of experience building ML and deep learning systems that drive meaningful impact — from cutting bakery losses in Dubai to optimizing last-mile delivery with RL, and from demand forecasting for farms to building NLP-based RAG bots.
+I'm a Data & Applied Scientist with 2.5+ years of experience building ML and deep learning systems that drive meaningful impact — from optimizing last-mile delivery with RL, and from demand forecasting for farms to building NLP-based RAG bots and solving customer issues using conversational AI.

 I enjoy working at the intersection of **NLP**, **forecasting**, and **optimization**, often blending data science with engineering to create deployable, scalable AI tools.